kcotias/react-native-weathery/README.md

 ```

 About tests ...
 Since i'm working on weekday, i made all i could to finish it by doing on my freetime, barely haven't slept haha, so i chose to deliver faster and a more complex app, but, that doesnt mean i dont value tests, by the opposite, chat me about it :).
-It will be my next steps.
+It will surely be my next steps.

 ## Contacts